ocean engineering in India

 a year agoContributor-Level 10

-Yes, While it is understood that Ocean Engineering and Marine Engineering are the two fields that are pretty much intertwined, yet there are differences between the two.
-Ocean Engineering goes into the designing and constructing of systems and structures for the ocean, Marine Engineering on the other hand involve managing and maintaining marine vessels and equipment.
+Yes while it is understood that Ocean Engineering and Marine Engineering are two fields that are pretty much intertwined still there are differences between two.
+Ocean Engineering goes into designing and constructing of systems and structures for ocean but Marine Engineering involve managing and maintaining marine vessels and equipment.

 New answer posted